danyspin97/cppgram/README.md

  This will download required dependencies and configure them in order to compile our library.

  * You will find out all the static libraries in ../CppGram/lib

+ You can find in the documentation all availible CMake configuration options

 ## Cleaning